matteomekhail/matteomekhail/README.md

 I build products, automate everything I can

 Over the years, I've been:
-- Writing code since I was 14, yeah i know it may look like a long time, but minecraft mods in java were fun to write!
+- Writing code since I was 14, yeah i know it may look like a long time, but minecraft mods in java were fun to write
-- Creating systems that make life easier
 - Developing Full-Stack Application, that can vary from a basic website to a SaaS that i wish existed before when i needed them
 ---
 ## 🚀 What I’m Building

 - **StageTwo POS** — point-of-sale and hospitality software made with Laravel + React